11.4. Replication Slots

 11.4.1.
 Advantages of Replication Slots in Streaming Replication

-1. Ensure Streaming Replication Works Without Losing Required WAL Segments:
+1. Ensuring Streaming Replication Works Without Losing Required WAL Segments:

-Replication slots track which WAL segments are needed and prevent their removal.
-In contrast, when using only wal_keep_size, necessary segments may be removed if standbys do not read them for an extended period.
+Replication slots track required WAL segments and prevent their removal.
+In contrast, when using only wal_keep_size, PostgreSQL may remove necessary segments if standbys do not read them for an extended period.

-2. Maintain Only the Minimum Necessary WAL Segments:
+2. Maintaining Only the Minimum Necessary WAL Segments:

-With replication slots, only the required WAL segments are kept in the pg_wal directory, while unnecessary segments are removed.
-Conversely, using wal_keep_size keeps a fixed number of WAL segments, regardless of whether they are needed or not.
+With replication slots, the pg_wal directory retains only the required WAL segments and removes unnecessary ones.
+Conversely, wal_keep_size retains a fixed amount of WAL segments regardless of actual requirement.

 max_slot_wal_keep_size

-Since Replication Slots can store WAL segments indefinitely, there is a risk of the storage area filling up with stored WAL segments in the worst-case scenario, potentially leading to an operating system panic.
+Since replication slots can retain WAL segments indefinitely, the storage area might fill up in the worst-case scenario, potentially leading to an operating system panic.

-To address this issue, the configuration parameter max_slot_wal_keep_size was introduced in version 13.
-It limits the maximum size of WAL segments in the pg_wal directory at checkpoint time.
+To address this issue, version 13 introduced the configuration parameter max_slot_wal_keep_size.
+This parameter limits the maximum size of WAL segments in the pg_wal directory at checkpoint time.

-The key difference between using max_slot_wal_keep_size with replication slots and wal_keep_size is in how they manage WAL segments:
+The key difference between using max_slot_wal_keep_size with replication slots and using wal_keep_size lies in how they manage WAL segments:

-• max_slot_wal_keep_size sets a maximum size limit for WAL segments while allowing replication slots to retain only the minimum required amount.
+• max_slot_wal_keep_size sets a maximum size limit while allowing replication slots to retain only the minimum required amount.

-• wal_keep_size specifies a fixed number of WAL segments to be retained, regardless of whether they are needed or not.
+• wal_keep_size specifies a fixed amount of WAL segments to be retained, regardless of whether they are needed or not.

-Replication Slots are stored in the memory area allocated in the shared memory.
+Replication slots are stored in the memory area allocated within shared memory.

 Figure 11.8 illustrates replication slots and the related processes and files: